yongsungm/yongsungm.github.io/essays/what-makes-a-good-website.md

 	User interface (UI) frameworks make the task of creating websites that are adaptive to any device (and its resolution) much simpler and more accessible to even novice developers.
 A framework provides a library of pre-developed website components including menus, buttons, formatted containers, and text input fields.
-While it still takes work to put these components together to make a functional and aesthetically pleasing website, it takes a lot less work and typically provides better results than having to create and format every aspect of a page from scratch.
+While it still takes work to put these components together to make a functional and aesthetically pleasing website, it takes a lot less work than building from scratch and typically provides better results than having to create and format every aspect of a page from scratch.
 The widgets provided by a UI framework were developed with the concept of “mobile-first design” in mind.
 The basic idea of mobile-first design is that a website will look good and be easy to use on a small screen, and then simply adapt to a larger screen if needed.
 This is an important concept to have in mind since most development probably takes place on a